Genital Psoriasis: Symptoms, Causes, Treatment & Other Tips

-Genital psoriasis, or inverse psoriasis, is an autoimmune disease that affects the skin in the genital area, causing smooth, red patches that look dry.
+Genital psoriasis is an autoimmune disease that affects the skin in the genital area.
+It presents with smooth, red patches that appear to be dry.

-Even though it has no cure, it is possible to manage genital psoriasis with appropriate treatment prescribed by a dermatologist or immunologist.
+Although it does not have cure, it is possible to manage genital psoriasis with the right treatment, prescribed by a dermatologist or immunologist.

 The most common symptoms of genital psoriasis include:

-These symptoms generally appear in people who are overweight.
-Symptoms tend to worsen with sweat and frequent use of warm, tight-fitting clothes.
+Symptoms of genital psoriasis are generally more common in people who are overweight.
+Symptoms tend to worsen with excessive sweating or prolonged use of hot, tight-fitting clothes.

 How to confirm the diagnosis